holgergp/soccerZustand/README.md

 I've used Node 8.4 while developing this.
 Start with ´yarn start´.
-See the result in (http://localhost:3000)
+See the result inyour Browser: http://localhost:3000

 Run the test with ´yarn test´.